continuent/continuent-monitors-nagios/README.md

 --net-ssh-option=key=value
 Set the Net::SSH option for remote system calls.
 Valid options can be found at http://net-ssh.github.com/ssh/v2/api/classes/Net/SSH.html#M000002

-## Global Outputs
+# Global Outputs

-OK:
-CRITICAL:
-UNKNOWN:
-The above will usually be appended with a text message depending on the individual script being run.
+Each of these will usually be appended with a text message depending on the individual script being run.

+* OK:
+* WARNING:
+* CRITICAL:
+* UNKNOWN:

+# Available Checks

+Use the ```--help``` option for each command to see the full list of available options.

 ## tungsten_nagios_backups
 Compare the age of the last backup with that given in the option max-backup-age.